Calvin-L/backup/README.md

 Because there is a one-to-one mapping between files and Glacier archives, some of your usage patterns are exposed to a motivated attacker.

+## Notes on Development

+This project uses the typical Java directory structure that is way too many levels deep.
+The source code can be found in `src/main/java/`.
+I have done my best to put clear docstrings on the important classes and methods, but many are still missing.

+Key packages and classes:

+ - `cal.bkup`: classes related to backups
+   - `Main.java`: program entry point (configuration and command line parsing)
+   - `impls/BackerUpper.java`: main backup logic
+ - `cal.prim`: generic utilities that could be useful to anyone